ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

 ### Example: GDB init script

-Pure GDB scripts are a bit limited and cumbersome to write.
-If you want to automate stuff, you can directly script pyOCD or GDB using Python.
+Pure GDB scripts can be limited and cumbersome to write.
+If you want to automate, you can directly script pyOCD or GDB using Python.

-With that in mind, here is what I use to initialise my GDB, with the "-x" switch:
+To initialize GDB with the "-x" switch:

     set history save on
     set history size unlimited